Menu Close

 When you see a post that makes you feel inadequate, try writing down three of your strengths.

 For example, you could write, “I am great at my job,” or “I am very independent.”
-This way, you can recognize your accomplishments, talents, and strengths, practice positive thinking, and understand what makes you unique.
+This way, you can recognise your accomplishments, talents, and strengths, practice positive thinking, and understand what makes you unique.